-After assessment, it appears that the conditions in the legal framework can be satisfied for virtually every aspect.
-Mitigating measures are required to limit the cumulative effects on birds, bats and porpoises.
+After assessment, it appears that the conditions in the legal framework can be satisfied for virtually every aspect, although mitigating measures are required to limit the cumulative effects on birds, bats and porpoises.
 However, the occurrence of other adverse effects due to the construction, operation and removal of the wind farm cannot be excluded.
-These possible other effects can be mitigated by the following measures.
+These possible effects can be mitigated by the following measures.
 A number of these potential mitigating measures will be selected for the purpose of the preferred alternative.

-Table S12 Potential mitigating measures
+Table S12 Potential mitigating measures.

-Aspect Effect Mitigating measure Birds and bats Construction and removal phase Construction from June to September due to the limited presence of species of sea bird susceptible to disturbance.
+Aspect Effect Mitigating measure Birds and bats Construction and removal phase Construction from June to September due to the limited presence of species of sea birds susceptible to disturbance.
 Minimising lighting on ships and/or use of a bird-friendly lighting colour.
-Reducing of pile-driving noise.
+Reduction of pile-driving noise.
 However, the effect of the sound of pile driving on birds is unknown and therefore it is not known how necessary this measure is.
 Operational phase Installing fewer large turbines instead of more small ones as much as possible.
 Connecting Dutch Coast (south) to Luchterduinen wind farm to the greatest extent possible in order to keep the disturbance area as small as possible.
 Installing two-blade instead of three-blade turbines.
 Creating a corridor in the wind farm that birds may use.
 Increasing the chances of birds detecting the wind farm through the use of reflectors, lasers and sound (depending on the species of bird and subject to various restrictions).
 Avoiding maintenance works at night and above all during the migration season.
 Minimising lighting on ships and/or use of a bird-friendly lighting colour.
 Shutting down in certain weather conditions in combination with identified peaks in migration.
 Increasing cut-in wind speed (for bats) in the relevant season and at relevant time of day (dusk).
 Increasing maximum lowest tip point.
 As small as possible wind farm surface (least habitat loss).
 Marine mammals Disturbance and associated population reduction; PTS.
 Limiting the construction period.
 Using 'Slow start' and 'Acoustic Deterrent Devices' (ADDs).
 Establishing a maximum permissible noise level.
 Shipping and safety Propulsion Using the Automatic Identification System (AIS).
 Deploying an Emergency Towing Vessel.

-Morphology and hydrology - - Landscape Visibility during the day Use of vertical colour strips on the turbines.
+Aspect Effect Mitigating measure Morphology and hydrology - - Landscape Visibility during the day Use of colour or camouflage strips on the turbines.
 Distribution of information on the what, how and why of the wind farms, so that observers understand why the wind farm is needed.
 Selection of as large turbines as possible, so that fewer need to be erected.
 This also provides a more pleasant landscape.
-Visibility at night With the use of radar detection, lighting can be switched on

-Aspect Effect Mitigating measure when an aircraft is detected within a certain range of the wind farm.With the use of visibility meters, lighting can be dimmed in good visibility conditions, so lights do not always need to turned on.
-Other use functions Closer than 750 metres to active cables Consult with cable operators.
+Visibility at night Constant illumination of the wind turbines (instead of flickering).
+With the use of visibility meters, lighting can be dimmed in good visibility conditions, so lights do not always need to turned on.
+Only illuminate the wind turbines in the outer ring of the wind farm.
+Other use functions Crossings of pipeline of infield cables Consult with operators.
 Damage to archaeological values Changing the location of a wind turbine or cable so as to avoid a possible archaeological object.
 Risk of unexploded devices Further investigation is required to locate and remove unexploded devices.
-Effect of wind turbines on shore- based radar system Installation of radar on the TenneT platforms to be constructed or between wind farms and shipping routes.
-Site II overlaps with obstacle free zone for platform P15-ACD.
-Consult with mining companies.
+Effect of wind turbines on shore- based radar system Installation of radar on the to be constructed TenneT platforms or between wind farms and shipping routes.
+Site III overlaps with obstacle free zone for platform P15-E, P18-A and Q13a-A Consult with mining companies.
 Electricity yield - -